We Should Level the Playing Field for All Kids. Full Stop.

 b) incentivize delaying having kids until parents are really ready, and

-c) promote smaller and more sustainable families for all regardless of income, as well as fostering and adoption – changes that have twenty times the impact on climate emissions, relative to short term fixes.
-Those changes – made as part of recognizing our sacred constitutional right to nature – would creative massive long-run savings and catalyze sustainable development.
+c) promote more sustainable and equitable families for all regardless of income, as well as fostering and adoption – changes that have twenty times the impact on climate emissions, relative to short term fixes.
+Those changes – made as part of recognizing our sacred constitutional right to nature – would create massive long-run savings and catalyze sustainable development.
 We could start to give all kids a Fair Start in life.

 d) Back programs like Smart Beginnings up in time to focus on family planning, and based upon redistribution of wealth in ways that give all kids a Fair Start in life.